PUB HLTH 1006 - Saving lives or respecting rights? An introduction to health ethics

 Learning Activities SummaryConceptual organisation:

-The course will progressively equip students with ethical theories and principles by addressing specific ethical questions about specific health care practices and policies.
-The course will comprise a journey from the heart of the layered model of health determinants outwards, answering ethical questions at each layer by drawing on ethical theories.
-Students will be presented with ethical issues at each layer of the model, beginning with genetic factors.
+As such the course will progressively equip students with ethical theories and principles by addressing specific ethical questions about specific health care practices and policies.
+Students will be presented with ethical issues at each layer of the model, beginning with questions about the ethics of practice.
 In relation to each issue, students will be asked to answer the recurring question ‘What should we do, and why?’

 Specific Course RequirementsN/A